 Say you take this advice and start using smaller mugs for your coffee.
 Now you’re only dumping 3 tablespoons of cream instead of 4 (1/4 cup = 4 tablespoons) in each cup.
 You save 3 tablespoons each day, about 52 calories each.

 This is, of course, if you change nothing else.
-No fair thinking, “well, if I cut out a little cream each day, now I can eat 2 Hershey’s Kisses!”
+No fair thinking, “well, if I cut out a little cream each day, now I can have a handful of jelly beans!”

 The progress you could make!
 It’s almost like magic.